postsharp/Metalama.Documentation/content/conceptual/aspects/advising/attributes.md

 ## Adding attributes to an existing declaration

-To add a custom attribute to a declaration that exists before the aspect is applied, use the <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceAttribute*?text=> method.
+To add a custom attribute to a declaration that exists before the aspect is applied, use the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceAttribute*?text=> method.
 This method requires an argument of type <xref:Metalama.Framework.Code.IAttributeData>.
 This interface is implemented by the <xref:Metalama.Framework.Code.IAttribute> interface, allowing you to introduce any custom attribute that you find in the code model via the <xref:Metalama.Framework.Code.IDeclaration.Attributes?text=IDeclaration.Attributes> property.
 To create a new custom attribute, use the <xref:Metalama.Framework.Code.DeclarationBuilders.AttributeConstruction.Create*?text=AttributeConstruction.Create> method.
 This method requires the attribute type or constructor along with two optional sets of arguments: _constructor arguments_ are the arguments of the constructor, and _named arguments_ are the values assigned to fields and properties.

 ### Example: adding EditorBrowsableAttribute to fields